yaroslav-korotaev/hurp/README.md

 ## Usage

-Library exports classes `Module` and `App`, that designed to be overriden.
+Library exports classes `Module` and `App`, that designed to be overridden.

 ```js
 const hurp = require('hurp');